cardano-foundation/CIPs/CIP-xxxx/README.md

 ### Acceptance Criteria

+- [ ] These tags to be included in [CIP-CBOR-TAGS].
-* At least 1 Metadata CIP uses at least 1 of the tags defined in this CIP.
+- [ ] One downstream CIP uses at least one of the tags defined in this CIP.
 - [ ] IANA register the all the tags as defined.

 ### Implementation Plan